 Those are really great tips.
 You’re right, artwork is often overlooked and using the right frame can make all the difference!
 Such a simple approach for making a big impact.
 What are the three tips you would tell clients when considering starting a project related to residential interiors?

 Well… this is a tough one because there’s a lot of things I could say but the main things would be:

 - Understand boundaries.

 Projects always end up costing more than clients initially budget for – especially with construction – and the bulk of that cost goes towards labor.
 I think some of the TV shows are responsible for people thinking they can hire a designer and renovate their bathroom for $20k.
-Doing some research upfront on what things cost, helps prepare for the road ahead and that way they can set comfortable budgets.
+Doing some research upfront on what things cost, helps prepare for the road ahead, and that way they can set comfortable budgets.
 And always have some buffer squirreled away just in case.

 Boundaries are a big thing for us.
-Hiring a designer to create your dream home is a very personal and expensive experience and it’s often said that we not only play designer but psychologist, too.
+Hiring a designer to create your dream home is a very personal and expensive experience and it’s often said that we not only play designers but psychologists, too.
 We are a small company and end up becoming close with our clients, but it often gets forgotten, that we also have our own lives.
 Clients sometimes forget that and send text messages late at night when we’re already done for the day.
-If we got messages from all our clients after office hours we’d never stop working and we need our downtime in order to perform as best as possible during office hours.
+If we got messages from all our clients after office hours we’d never stop working and we need our downtime to perform as best as possible during office hours.